artist, she/her, NL/BR, based in Amsterdam,

 Neo-Futurs Dinner series at Mediamatic, AmsterdamCeramic sculptures and storytelling performance during the first dinner-course in collaboration with chef and culinary activist Lelani Lewis, spoken-word artist Rachel Rumai Diaz, and artist Suzanne Bernhardt.

-In collaboration with with Atelier Code Noir, this work has also been presented and adapted depending on the context, at the National Theatre The Hague (2024), Scheepsvaartmuseum (2024) and Lawfirm Nautadutilh (2023).
+In collaboration with Atelier Code Noir, this work has been presented between 2020-2024 and changed according to the occasion: e.g. Keti Koti at the National Theatre The Hague (2024), Scheepsvaartmuseum (2024) and Lawfirm Nautadutilh (2023).

 How Cassave Travelled the World (2019), ceramic cassaves fired with pitfire technique, with ash and charcoal.
 Scheepsvaartmuseum, Amsterdam, 2024